 The writers behind this newsletter.

 My debut essay collection was published in 2025 by Modern Odyssey Books.
-My second book will be published by Ybernia in 2027.
+My second collection will be published by Ybernia in 2027.
 I hold a master's in creative writing (University of Oxford).
 I'm an editor + Editor of The Madrid Review.

 Memoir and dark humour writer.
 Scottish transplant living in London.
 Percival Everett's biggest fan, probably.